 - Shared surplus.
-Country governments might wish to negotiate or otherwise set a "discount" from opportunity cost-based (break-even) price points, allowing payers to capture a larger portion of the economic value (the health gain and cost savings) generated by the innovator product. - Transaction costs.
-The market-driven, value-based advance commitment (MVAC) model uses a financial intermediary-likely an MDB-to guarantee countries' advance purchase commitments.
+Country governments might wish to negotiate or otherwise set a "discount" from opportunity cost-based (break-even) price points, allowing payers to capture a larger portion of the economic value (the health gain and cost savings) generated by the innovator product. - advance commitment (MVAC) model uses a financial intermediary-likely an MDB-to guarantee countries' advance purchase commitments.
 The financial intermediary is likely to charge a commitment fee for its services; the size of the fee would be directly proportional to the total size of the guaranteed purchase commitment.
 Reducing the size of the guaranteed purchase commitment may thus be advantageous as a strategy to minimise transaction costs.